dojowahi/earth-engine-on-bigquery/README.md

 # Analyzing Satellite Imagery via BigQuery SQL
-The goal of this demo is to run a BigQuery SQL and extract information from Google Earth Engine via Remote functions
+The goal of this demo is to run a BigQuery SQL and extract information from Google Earth Engine

 ## Requirements
 * Earth Engine access